This is a part in a series of articles I have written on various types of irrevocable trusts.

 Finally, a principal residence in a Bypass Trust does not qualify for the IRC §121 exemption.
 This means that if the surviving spouse wants to sell the primary residence, and if the primary residence is owned by the Bypass trust, the $250,000 capital gains exemption under IRC §121 would not be available to the surviving spouse.

-Therefore, each family’s situation is very different and it’s important to weigh all the considerations before taking any decisions one way or the other.
-Speaking to an advisor is highly recommended.
+Therefore, each family’s situation is very different.
+It’s important to weigh all the considerations before taking any decisions one way or the other.
+We highly recommend speaking to an advisor.

 Can I Get Rid of my Bypass Trust?

-If both spouses are still alive, removing a bypass trust is easy to do, given that the joint trust is likely revocable.
-Either an amendment or a restatement of trust is in order and, through proper planning, a married couple can “get rid” of their bypass trust.
+If both spouses are still alive, removing a bypass trust is easy to do.
+This is because the joint trust is likely revocable.
+Either an amendment or a restatement of trust is in order.
+Through proper planning, a married couple can “get rid” of their bypass trust.

-However, once one spouse passes away first, things become much more difficult because the creation of the bypass trust becomes mandatory and, furthermore, the bypass trust becomes irrevocable.
+However, once one spouse passes away first, things become much more difficult because the creation of the bypass trust becomes mandatory.
+Furthermore, the bypass trust becomes irrevocable.

 There are a few solutions to this problem.